8 Science-Backed Reasons You Should Have Listened to Mom’s Advice

 Flossing might seem like a major pain, but your mom was on to something when she insisted this was an important step in your nightly routine.
 According to the Canadian Dental Association, if you don’t floss, you miss cleaning more than a third of each tooth surface that can’t be reached with a toothbrush.
 Those surfaces can become a haven for icky bacteria and subsequently, plaque—the main cause of gum disease.
 If you leave plaque on your pearly whites for as little as 24 hours it can harden into tartar, which can only be removed by a dentist.
 Gum disease, if left untreated, can lead to tooth loss, and is associated with heart disease and diabetes.
 So, yeah.
 Thanks mom!

 Besides making a mess of clean floors, wearing your shoes indoors can track in bacteria that are invisible to the naked eye.
 Studies show that shoes can carry spores of Clostridium difficile (better known as “C. difficile”), which are resistant to many household cleaning products and can cause anything from diarrhea to life-threatening infections.
 In one study, shoe bottoms had a higher per cent of positive samples for these bacteria than the surfaces of toilets.
+(Find out more everyday items that are dirtier than a toilet seat.)
 Further studies show that shoes can track in potentially harmful E. coli from fecal matter and meningitis bacteria.
 If that doesn’t make you want to kick off your shoes at the door like your mama told you, we don’t know what will.

 Were you forced to remain at the table until you cleared your plate of every last Brussels sprout?
 Well, we can thank mom for enforcing that house rule, too.
 In addition to all of the nutritional benefits that come from noshing on a rainbow of vegetables, such as a reduced risk of cancer, diabetes and heart disease, a study published in the journal Health Education Research suggests that starting healthy eating habits at a young age could influence your weight and health for the rest of your life.
 And where do those healthy eating habits come from?
 You guessed it: Mom.
 According to a study published in the Canadian Journal of Dietetic Practice and Research, parents reinforce the development of healthy eating patterns and children learn about food by observing the eating behaviours modelled by others.

 Thorough hand washing isn’t just a matter of pre-dinner etiquette.
 It turns out lathering up is actually one of your best defences against a whole host of contagious conditions.
-According to the Center for Disease Control, properly washing your hands with soap and water can prevent 20 per cent of respiratory infections and 30 per cent of diarrhea-related illnesses.
+According to the U.S. Centers for Disease Control, properly washing your hands with soap and water can prevent 20 per cent of respiratory infections and 30 per cent of diarrhea-related illnesses.
+Just make sure you avoid these common hand washing mistakes.

 While you might have gotten into some battles with your mother about missing out on after-school specials, tuning out is a great way to tune in—to yourself.
 Studies also show that spending time in nature reduces stress levels, helps improve self-esteem, can increase concentration and generally improve mental health, especially in children.
 Besides soaking up some natural disease-fighting Vitamin D from the sun, the Harvard Health Letter notes that you’re also likely to get more exercise if you spend time outside.